Davros2014/DeveloperNotes22/Akumina/01_Basic_installation.md

 	  ]
 	}

-If you make changes to the above run the follwoing afterwards > npm run deploy
+If you make changes to the above run the following afterwards > npm run deploy